usarscotus/legal-directory/frcp/rule_13.md

 (h) Joining Additional Parties.
 Rules 19 and 20 govern the addition of a person as a party to a counterclaim or crossclaim.

-(i) Separate Trials; Separate Judgments.
+&nbsp;&nbsp;(i) Separate Trials; Separate Judgments.
 If the court orders separate trials under Rule 42(b) , it may enter judgment on a counterclaim or crossclaim under Rule 54(b) when it has jurisdiction to do so, even if the opposing party's claims have been dismissed or otherwise resolved.